ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 reports", which provide details about individual messages that failed to authenticate according to the DMARC mechanism.

+This document updates RFC 6591 and obsoletes RFC 7489.

 {mainmatter}

 # Introduction {#introduction}